-You’ve provided the perfect habitat, the right food, and the water parametersOpens in a new tab. are spot on.
+You’ve provided the perfect habitat, the right food, and the water parameters are spot on.
 Yet, your shrimp seem uninterested in breeding.
 What’s going wrong?

 Shrimp breeding can be a complex issue, influenced by various factors such as water quality, diet, temperature, and even the age of the shrimp.
 Understanding and addressing these factors can lead to successful breeding.